-We currently generate revenue through our suite of services, including our local search network, private-label search marketing platform, pay-per-click advertising and related services, call-based advertising, feed management and local campaign management.
+We currently generate revenue through our suite of services, including our small and medium-sized businesses marketing products, pay-per-click advertising, call advertising services, publishing network, and historically our feed management and related services.

-Our primary sources of revenue are the performance-based advertising services, which include pay-per-click services, pay-per-phone-call services, cost-per-action services and feed management services.
-These primary sources amounted to greater than 82% of our revenues in all periods presented.
-Our secondary sources of revenue are our bid campaign management services, natural search optimization services and outsourced search marketing platforms.
-These secondary sources amounted to less than 18% of our revenues in all periods presented.
+Our primary sources of revenue are the performance-based advertising services, which include pay-per-click services, pay-for-call services, cost-per-action services and historically our feed management and related services.
+These primary sources amounted to greater than 75% of our revenues in all periods presented.
+Our secondary sources of revenue are our campaign management services, natural search optimization services and outsourced search marketing platforms.
+These secondary sources amounted to less than 25% of our revenues in all periods presented.
 We have no barter transactions.